Scope

 Arizona

-11.7.06 – Arizona voters passed Proposition 204 relating to cruel and inhumane confinement of animals (codified at Ariz.
-Rev. Stat. §§ 13-2910.07 to 13-2910.08).
-Proposition 204 prohibits the confinement of sows or calves raised for veal “on a farm, for all or the majority of any day, in a manner that prevents such animal from: 1.
-Lying down and fully extending his or her limbs; or 2.
-Turning around freely.”
-One who violates this regulation will be guilty of a Class 1 misdemeanor.
+11.7.06 – Arizona voters approved Proposition 204, an initiative to prevent cruel and inhumane confinement of animals (Arizona Revised Statutes 13-2910.07 to 13-2910.08).
+Proposition 204 prohibits the confinement of sows or calves raised for veal and ensures these animals have enough space to lie down, fully extend their limbs, and turn around freely.
+Anyone who violates this proposition will be guilty of a Class 1 misdemeanor.

-4.5.22 – The State of Arizona, Governor’s Regulatory Review Council, approved an Arizona Department of Agriculture regulation amending R3-2-901-909, which phases in cage-free eggs according to the following sequence: (1) from October 1, 2022, until December 31, 2024, all egg-laying hens in the state and all eggs sold in the state must come from laying hens raised according to the United Egg Producer (UEP) Animal Husbandry Guidelines and must be housed in a cage with at least one square foot of usable floor space per laying hen; (2) from January 1, 2025, forward, all laying hens in the state must be housed in a cage-free manner, and all eggs sold in the state must come from hens housed in a cage-free manner.
-A ballot referendum petition is currently being circulated, subject to a July 8, 2022, deadline, for a November 2022 Arizona general election ballot question prohibiting the in-state production or selling of veal, pork or eggs if raised/produced by caged animals or those without specifically defined dimensions of usable floor space by species.
+4.22.22 – The Arizona Department of Agriculture published the Cage-Free Egg Rule in the Arizona Administrative Register (R3-2-901-909), implementing a phased transition to cage-free egg production within the state: (1) from October 1, 2022, to December 31, 2024: all egg-laying hens in the state, and all eggs sold within the state, must come from hens raised according to the United Egg Producer (UEP) Animal Husbandry Guidelines and housed in cages with at least one square foot of usable floor space per hen; (2) From January 1, 2025, forward, all laying hens must be housed in cage-free environments, and all eggs sold must come from cage-free hens.

 California